25 Best Thought-Provoking Books

 Herta’s perspective, she was a real doctor at Ravensbruck, was particularly fascinating to read.
 Hearing her thoughts left a deep impact since authors rarely write from the perspective of the Nazi party members.
 That perspective makes this novel unique among these books about WWII and is truly a thought-provoking book.

-Find this book in Books About WWII / Books Set in France / Thought Provoking Books / Books With a Color in the Title / Holocaust Books
+Find this book in: Books About WWII / Books Set in France / Thought Provoking Books / Books With a Color in the Title / Holocaust Books / Books With Flowers in the Title

 Thought-Provoking Books for Book Clubs